Alton Sterling May Only Get Justice By Way Of A Financial Settlement Like Every Other Black Family [Opinion]

 The question must now be asked, what happens to the cities when the money runs out?
 In St. Louis, the overtime that the city had to pay police after the acquittal of former officer Jason Stockley totaled over $3 million.

-The New York Times reported that protests and boycotts caused the city significant losses in revenue stemming from cancelled concerts and temporary closures of multiple businesses.
-The costs of extra police patrol to mange the ongoing demonstrations disrupted the local economy and threw the city’s budget out of the window.
+The New York Times reported that protests and boycotts caused the city significant losses in revenue stemming from canceled concerts and temporary closures of multiple businesses.
+The costs of extra police patrol to manage the ongoing demonstrations disrupted the local economy and threw the city’s budget out of the window.

 High-profile cases usually mean bigger payouts.
 The bigger the perceived public relations disaster, the more cities will offer in settlements.
 The use of social media has much to do with the attention these cases are getting.